 CONSTITUTION AND MORE INFO

-The Phi Lambda Sigma National Constitution was last ratified March 26, 2017, and can be found below.
+The Phi Lambda Sigma National Constitution was last ratified on June 26, 2021, and can be found below.